160095/testApp/README.md

-This is our webapp.(Developer : OTS Corporation)
+This is our webapp (developer : OTS Corporation)
 It requires Tibco JasperSoft Studio and JasperStarter appliction to create report.
 Thank You!